prokhorvlg/teammates/README.md

 1. Commit and push changes to 'main'.
 2. Heroku should automatically build when the push is complete.
 3. Visit [https://teammates-demo.herokuapp.com/](https://teammates-demo.herokuapp.com/).
-(Heroku can be... shaky sometimes.)
+(Heroku can be shaky sometimes, so it may not always be online!)

 ## Future ideas
 * Add randomized job titles to the node server.